daleonpz/baremetallics/_posts/programming/2020-04-18-tdd-library-dependency.md

 Everything seems to make sense but for one thing. `GenericBus`.
 This function is there only to initialize the **pointer to function** `ReadBus`.
 That's all.

+But during testing. `ReadBus` points to `FakeReadBus`.
+That makes your code adaptable.
+As we mentioned before. `FakeReadBus` could be virtually any bus.

 ## Testing the code

 ```sh